LucasWaelti/Porting-DeepLoco-into-Webots/README.md

 <a name="Downloading"></a>
 ## Downloading the project from the GitHub repository

-> You should not need to install anything as it is already done!

 Download the repository on your machine **as well as** the `library` folder that can be found [here](https://github.com/xbpeng/DeepTerrainRL/releases).
 It can be found from the main repository under `Closed Issues: "Where is the external folder?"` too.

 ### Get the project to run